Gleyber Torres Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- In his most recent appearance on Saturday against the Philadelphia Phillies, the righty tossed 4 1/3 innings, allowing two earned runs while surrendering three hits.
+- In his most recent outing on Sunday against the Philadelphia Phillies, the lefty went 6 1/3 innings, giving up four earned runs while surrendering four hits.

-- In 21 games this season, the 33-year-old has put up an ERA of 5.07, with 7.8 strikeouts per nine innings.
-Opponents are hitting .245 against him.
+- In 19 games this season, the 36-year-old has a 3.33 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .228 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.